 Warning! - Pretty Good Solitaire may be addictive.
 We are not responsible for lost productivity, neglected spouses, children, or pets.
 We are not responsible for lost sleep because you stay up to play "just one more game".

-Aces and Kings is a challenging and original 2 deck solitaire game with a simple layout that was invented especially for Pretty Good Solitaire.
+Aces and Kings is a challenging and original 2 deck solitaire game with a simple layout that was invented by me especially for Pretty Good Solitaire.

 At the start of the game, 4 cards are dealt out 1 each to 4 tableau piles.
 Then 26 more cards are dealt out 13 each to 2 reserve piles.
 All of the cards are face up.
 The remainder of the cards in the 2 decks form a stock, which will be turned over 1 at a time to a waste pile.